Auckland Santa parade: What roads are closed and what time does it start?

 Auckland's biggest Christmas parade will take place today.

-Thousands of people are expected to attend Farmers annual santa parade, which is in its 86th year.
+Thousands of people are expected to attend Farmers annual Santa parade, which is in its 86th year.

-Many roads in the central city, including Queen and Victoria Streets, will be closed for most of the day because of the event, which starts at 1pm.
+All inner-city roads, including Queen, Wellesley and Victoria Streets, will be closed between 11am and 5pm for the event, which starts at 1pm.

+After the parade, Santa's Party will take place in Aotea Square from 2.30pm with food, stalls, headliners PJ Masks and entertainment for the whole family.

+The weather forecast is for bright sunshine, light winds and a humid 20C.

-This year's parade will also be last for the city's five-storey-high santa that stands on the corner of the Farmers building.
+This year's parade will also be last for the city's five-storey-high Santa that stands on the corner of the Farmers building.

-It was announced earlier this year that after 60 years, the giant santa would head into retirement.
+It was announced earlier this year that after 60 years, the giant Santa would head into retirement.

 READ MORE: